 CAPS-HCARE 3002 Independent Study in Health Care

 For undergraduates.
-Requires completed Independent Study Proposal Form, permission of Department Coordinator and Advisor in University College
+Requires completed Independent Study Proposal Form, permission from CAPS.

 Credit 3 units.